 - Built-in briefs for support and comfort

-- 5” length is a great length for runners who don’t like too short
+- 5” length is a great length for runners who don’t like things too short

 - We like the side mesh panel for extra cooling